Occupational Therapy

 Behavioural Optometrists

-Speech Pathologist
+Speech Pathologists

-Speech and Language Pathologists are experts in the field of phonological awareness and its development in children.
-OTs do not have expertise in this area and will refer to a Speech Pathologist if there are concerns with phonological skills.
+Speech and language pathologists are experts in the field of phonological awareness and its development in children.
+OTs do not have expertise in this area and will refer to a speech pathologist if there are concerns with phonological skills.